 Depends on which Rebel you have.
 I have a Canon t1i and when I’m taking a photo under the custom setting, it gives me an option to have everything in focus, or only the subject therefor making the background blurry.

 Stop down!
 Using a lower aperture/fstop does the trick, though it works better with a wider angle.
 I’m not sure what lens you have, but I’ll assume 18-55mm f/3.5 since that’s the standard for Nikon.
 For some reason, my camera would rarely let me go below f/5, so I invested in a 50mm f/1.8 lens… the lower the f/stop, the more blurred the background is.
-However, I did indeed manage to get some good shots with blurred backgrounds with the kit lens, so you shouldn’t need to buy a new lens!posted about 2 years ago
+However, I did indeed manage to get some good shots with blurred backgrounds with the kit lens, so you shouldn’t need to buy a new lens!posted over 2 years ago

 Set the camera on Av (aperture) mode, and use the widest Fstop possible, so use a lower number.
 I think it also helps if the background is far away from the subject, you use a long focal length on your camera (so zoom it in so it’s closer to 55mm) and then take the photo a short distance away from the person, so there is a shallow depth of field.